Richterrettich/mgen/README.md

-# mgen
+# spring-gen

-mgen is a rails-like generator for spring microservices.
+spring-gen is a rails-like generator for spring microservices.

 ## Installation
 Open a terminal and type